PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 - `med` (Number) The MED of this prefix.
 It is used when type = out.

 	Available range is 1 through 4294967295.
-- `order` (Number, Deprecated) The order of this prefix against the others.Defaults: 0
+- `order` (Number, Deprecated) The order of this prefix against the others.
+Defaults: 0

 <a id="nestedblock--nat"></a>